in

 What is the difference between baseboard and trim?

 Simply, baseboard is a type of trim.
 Trim is the overall term for any molding and millwork.
-The baseboard is the specific trim that is placed where the floor and the walls meet.
+The baseboard is the specific trim placed where the floor and the walls meet.

-The baseboard is used to cover the section where the wall and floor meet, while trim can cover the area were the door frame meets the wall or the wall meets the ceiling.
+The material covers the section where the wall and floor meet, while trim can cover the area where the door frame meets the wall or the wall meets the ceiling.
 Baseboards are just specifically at the base of the wall – hence the name.

 Should shoe molding match baseboards?

-While not a requirement, and typically the shoe board is not seen very well, it is best to match the moldings as best as possible, or at least make them coordinating.
+While not a requirement, and typically, the shoe board is not seen very well, it is best to match the moldings as best as possible, or at least make them coordinate.

-An example of shoe molding is a quarter round piece, which is commonly the exact same material and painted the same as the rest of the base it is attached to.
+An example of shoe molding is a quarter round piece, which is commonly made of the exact same material and painted the same as the rest of the base it is attached to.

 Do baseboards need to match door trim?

-In homes, it is usually best to get matching trim and baseboards to keep a cohesive look throughout the space.
-In situations where you are required to have metal door frame it is likely the trim and baseboard has to be different.
+In homes, it is usually best to get matching door trim and baseboards to keep a cohesive look throughout the space.
+In situations where you are required to have a metal door frame, it is likely the trim will have to be different.

 What is the best material for baseboards?

 Wood is the best material for baseboards.
-While each of the materials have their own special qualities and wood is not the cheapest of the options but price is worth the quality.
+While each of the materials has its special qualities, wood is not the cheapest of the options, but the price is worth the quality.

-Wood is a strong material that can take a beating and be easily replaced.
-There are certain areas that require other materials (wet areas and PVC) but ultimately wood is a great choice for baseboards.
+Wood is a strong material that can take a beating, requires little maintenance, and can be easily replaced.
+Certain areas require other materials (wet areas and PVC), but ultimately, wood is a great choice.

 Is MDF good for baseboards?